 Each parent sends a note back to the teacher.
 Some parents say, “Sure!
 Let my child have the maximum number of candies (i.e. 3).”
 Other parents write back saying, “My child should only have two candies.”
 The parents also provide specific instructions regarding the candies.
 “My child can have chocolate candies, however, no candies with toffee.”

 In our story, no parent can allow a child to have four candies because our teacher told us that the maximum is three.
 Also, no parent can demand candies with peanuts because our teacher told us those are not available.

 Minimum contacts = the teacher’s note

-Minimum contacts tells us that a state cannot assert jurisdiction over a defendant who lives in another state if personal jurisdiction would “offend due process” and our “notions of fair play.”
-According to the Supreme Court, If defendant David from New York has no contact with California, it would be unfair (and unconstitutional) to make David appear in court in California.
+Minimum contacts tells us that a court in one state cannot assert jurisdiction over a defendant who lives in another state if personal jurisdiction would “offend due process” and our “notions of fair play.”
+According to the Supreme Court, if defendant David from New York has no contact with California, it would be unfair (and unconstitutional) to make David appear in court in California.

 Long Arm Statutes

 After International Shoe, states created statutes explaining how far they would extend personal jurisdiction over out-of-state defendants.
 Some states decided they will extend jurisdiction as far as the Supreme Court allows.
 That is, as long as a defendant has minimum contacts with the state such that it would be fair – – the maximum range allowed – – the state will assert personal jurisdiction over the out-of-state defendant.

 Some states do not go as far as the Supreme Court allows, Their long-arm statutes do not reach as far as other states’ long arm statutes.
 That’s not a problem.
 Just as a parent in our story could choose to allow her child to have fewer than three candies.